Free shipping to the Eurozone and USA14-day returns, no questions askedSecure payment by cardDesign inspired by Spain

 Punk and Rock: Keith Richards, The Misfits, and Rebellion

 Rock and roll grabbed the skull and ran with it.
-Keith Richards of the Rolling Stones made the skull ring his signature accessory - he's been photographed wearing his famous silver skull ring for decades.
+Keith Richards of the Rolling Stones made the skull ring his signature accessory, and he's been photographed wearing his famous silver skull ring for decades.
 The Grateful Dead turned a skull with a lightning bolt into one of the most recognised logos in music history.
 The Misfits built an entire visual identity around the "Crimson Ghost" skull.

 Punk took it further.
 The punk movement of the late 1970s was fundamentally about stripping away pretence, and what's more honest than a skull?
 Sid Vicious, the Ramones, and their descendants wore skull imagery as a rejection of everything polished and fake about mainstream culture.
 The skull said: "I know this all ends.
 I'm not pretending otherwise.
 And I refuse to play along with your comfortable lies about it."

 By the 1980s, heavy metal had adopted the skull as practically mandatory imagery.
-Motorhead's Snaggletooth, Iron Maiden's Eddie, Megadeth's Vic Rattlehead - each band created its own skull character, its own relationship with death imagery.
+Motorhead's Snaggletooth, Iron Maiden's Eddie, Megadeth's Vic Rattlehead.
+Each band created its own skull character, its own relationship with death imagery.
 The skull went from symbol to mascot.

 And then fashion happened.